mdrahib46/Assignment-7/README.md

 Make sure you have Flutter installed.
 If not, follow the Flutter installation guide.
 Clone this repository to your local machine.
 Open the project in your preferred IDE or editor.
-Run flutter pub get to fetch the dependencies.
+Run "flutter pub get" to fetch the dependencies.
-Run the app using flutter run.
+Run the app using "flutter run".

 # Usage
 The app displays a list of products with their names, prices, and a "Buy Now" button.
 Each product also shows a counter indicating the quantity of that product in the cart.